-Using an exact-o blade and mat, I cut lines into the fabric and proceeded to hand stitch the edges of alternating sections using a mid-weight grey thread.
+Using an exact-o blade and mat, I cut slits at regular intervals into the fabric and proceeded to hand stitch the edges of alternating sections using a mid-weight grey thread.
 I made these stitches by hand.
 The texture and visual appearance of this sample turned out almost exactly as I anticipated.
 I particularly like the contrast of the dark grey stitching with the plastic on the white background.
 It helps make the modifications to the original surface very visible.

 The coil/twist/scrunch technique was underwhelming with this material.
 Yes, it was able to be twisted.
 Plied, even.
 But due to the clear fabric, the texture wasn’t identifiable.
 It appeared messy and I didn’t like how it looked.
 I chose not to pursue working with this plied plastic strand.

-This is one of my favourite samples.
-I wanted to use strips of plastic to create texture but with soft edges.
-With minimal manipulation, I wasable to produce this sample.
+With this sample, I wanted to use strips of plastic to create texture but with soft edges.
+With minimal manipulation, I was able to produce this sample.
 Grey thread, again continues to give visual definition to the stitching and communicates to the eye exactly where the layers are attached, allowing for thoughtful exploration of the shapes and movement in each sample.

 This was easily the most difficult sample to produce.
 Due to the clear nature and somewhat sticky surface made this a real task to complete.
 Two layers of plastic were woven together each layer acting as either warp of weft.
 Strips were cut into each layer but not all the way across the fabric.
 There was one edge where all the strips were attached.
 Once each strip was fully woven into the layer below it (starting from the bottom), I was able to use the sewing machine to secure the loose ends to keep them from coming undone.
 As with previous samples, the clear nature of the fabric posed challenges – namely being able to see what I’m doing.
 All in all, this was a great sample to make.
 A slow sample, but a great one.

 I’ve indicated previously with the twisting/plying that while I was able to produce a sample, I didn’t like it.
 The clear plastic makes it very hard to see what’s happening in the sample so that causes me to be less fond of these samples.
 Having said that, I did find that braiding the plastic was easy and satisfying.
-Threading it through hole punched paths on a full sheet of plastic was really great.
+Threading it through hole punched paths from the previous sample was a success.

 Recalling the theme I had researched – Bulbous and Inflated, I thought it was important to attempt a shape that fit that theme.
 Stitching by hand into the vinyl shower curtain was quite easy – the needle penetrated the surface without issue.
 The gathered shapes could have been around a larger circumference to allow the plastic to gather more easily but as they were, they mostly did what I set out to have them do.
 In this case, I find the grey thread distracting but haven’t rejected this concept for further exploration.
 I just have to think about it more.